-This Plan provides for one (1) class of secured claims; no classes of priority claims; three (3) classes of unsecured claims; and one (1) class of the holders of equity interests in the Debtor.
-Unsecured creditors holding allowed claims will receive distributions, which the proponent of this Plan has valued at approximately cents (\$0.) on the dollar (i.e. %).
+This Plan provides for two (2) classes of secured claims; no classes of priority claims; two (2) classes of unsecured claims; and one (1) class of the holders of equity interests in the Debtor.
+Unsecured creditors holding allowed claims will receive distributions, which the proponent of this Plan has valued at approximately twenty-four cents (\$0.24) on the dollar (i.e. 24.0%).
 This Plan also provides for the payment of administrative claims in full on the Effective Date of this Plan, or pursuant to a written agreement between the Debtor and the administrative claim holder, or by a further Order of the United States Bankruptcy Court for the District of Colorado ("Court").